A Comprehensive Study of WIMP Models Explaining the Fermi-LAT Galactic Center Excess: Results

 Fig.~\ref{fig:LiLj_zoomin} shows the zoom–in constraints in the $(m_{\rm DM},\lambda_{\rm portal})$ plane for the $U(1)_{L_i-L_j}$ ($L_\mu\!-\!L_e$, $L_e\!-\!L_\tau$, $L_\mu\!-\!L_\tau$) and $U(1)_{B-L}$ models.
 For each panel the horizontal axis is shifted so that the origin corresponds to the $s$–channel pole, $m_{\rm DM}=m_{A'}/2$.

 \paragraph{Constraints and viable regions.} All models exhibit a narrow resonant funnel around $m_{\rm DM}\simeq m_{A'}/2$.
 Because $B\!-\!L$ couples to quarks at tree level, its SI limit is comparatively strong; only a thin portion of the resonant strip lies below LZ+2025.
+The remaining portion will be even narrower with the future DARWIN bounds.
 In $L_i\!-\!L_j$ the scattering on nuclei proceeds via kinetic mixing, so the SI bound is weaker (at the $\sim10^{-2}$ level in the figure), allowing a somewhat wider overlap with the relic line.
 Among these, $L_\mu\!-\!L_e$ leaves the broadest allowed strip, while $L_\mu\!-\!L_\tau$ is the most constrained once the GCE preference is imposed.
 Away from the pole, all models are excluded by DD.

 \paragraph{GCE flux fits.} Fig.~\ref{fig:LiLj_flux} displays the best–fit spectra to the Cholis+22 dataset for the four models, decomposed into prompt and ICS.
 The ICS contribution governs the sub–GeV to few–GeV rise, while the prompt part dominates toward higher energies. $L_\mu\!-\!L_e$ provides the best overall match (lowest $\chi^2$), $B\!-\!L$ performs comparably well, $L_e\!-\!L_\tau$ yields an acceptable fit with slightly larger $\chi^2$, and $L_\mu\!-\!L_\tau$ is disfavored.
 The corresponding best–fit parameters $(m_{\rm DM},\langle\sigma v\rangle)$ are summarized in Table~\ref{tab:gce_bestfits} and are used to set $m_{A'}\simeq 2\,m_{\rm DM}$ in the constraint panels.
 In particular, we can see that the DM mass needed to fit the GCE flux is between 20 to 45 GeV and the cross section is around the thermal one considering the uncertainties due to the geometrical factor.
+We also report in the same table the best-fit results for the GCE obtained in the Singlet Dark Matter model with a Higgs portal (SHP; see Sec.~\ref{sec:higgsportal}), which we take as representative of a purely hadronic scenario.
+We find that the goodness of fit is comparable among the \(L_\mu-L_e\), \(B-L\), and purely hadronic models.
+The best-fit DM masses for these three model classes are also similar, spanning \(m_{\rm DM}\simeq 40\text{--}60~\mathrm{GeV}\).
+By contrast, the preferred annihilation cross section is smaller for the purely hadronic SHP scenario, \(\langle\sigma v\rangle \sim 10^{-26}\,\mathrm{cm}^3\,\mathrm{s}^{-1}\), while it is larger for the purely leptonic case, \(\langle\sigma v\rangle \sim 7\times 10^{-26}\,\mathrm{cm}^3\,\mathrm{s}^{-1}\).
+This difference reflects the dominant emission mechanism: in purely hadronic models the prompt component dominates, whereas in purely leptonic models most of the flux arises from inverse-Compton scattering.

 Once relic density, dSphs, LZ+2025, and the GCE fit are combined, only narrow resonant bands remain viable. $L_\mu\!-\!L_e$ retains the largest overlap with the GCE–preferred region, $B\!-\!L$ is more tightly constrained by SI scattering but still admits a small window, and $L_\mu\!-\!L_\tau$ is strongly disfavored by the flux fit despite satisfying the resonant requirements.